PluribusDigital/playbook/growth/proposals.md

   * [DATE] is in YYYY_MM_DD format (e.g. "2013_12_25")
   * Organization under Proposals/[Opportunity Name] can be multiple levels.
 Target customers would have a dedicated folder, and probably subfolders for major initiatives (FDIC/ITAS-II, FDIC/Outsourcing).
 Others would be simply by agency or agency group (Defense).
   * The `9*_[Followup Submission Name]_[Date]/` folders are for things like BAFO, questions from government, etc. (e.g. "91_Questions_from_Agency_2015_10_21" or "92_BAFO_2015_10_30")
-  * (SHARE) means that this would be shared with the broader proposal team (i.e. subcontractors)
+  * (SHARE) means that this would be shared with the broader proposal team (i.e. subcontractors), and potentially organized under the team share folder